manu-p-1/PowerPlug/README.md

-# PowerShell Cmdlet Utility Library
+# PowerPlug - A PowerShell Cmdlet Utility Library

 ## Introduction
 The cmdlet library contains `PSCmdlet` classes from the PowerShell Standard Library.
 These cmdlets can be added to PowerShell in the `$PROFILE` to make them visisbe during